Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Background

-\begin{definition}[Bottleneck distance] Let $M$ and $M'$ be two barcodes.
+\begin{definition}[Bottleneck distance] Let $M$ and $M'$ be two possibly empty multisets of intervals.
 A subset $P\subseteq M\times M'$ is said to be a partial matching between $M$ and $M'$ if it satisfies the following constraints: \begin{itemize} \item every interval $I\in M$ is matched with at most one interval of $M'$, i.e. there is at most one interval $I'\in M'$ such that $(I,I')\in P$,

 \item every interval $I'\in M'$ is matched with at most one interval of $M$, i.e. there is at most one interval $I\in M$ such that $(I,I')\in P$. \end{itemize} The bottleneck distance between $M$ and $M'$ is defined as